BritishGeologicalSurvey/O1362-observations/qgis_demo.md

 ## Advanced

-The following steps can make for an even smoother experience.
+The following steps make for an even smoother experience.

 #### Relative file paths